- Host: Amy Koonin (Rubicon) and guest host David Rachelson (Rubicon)

 It’s all about color-coding systems, simple language, and very clear photos of what can go in the bins.
 They’ll continue to be used even after the big game, but we’re super excited for them to be used in the Super Bowl.
 Since we implemented the labels, they’ve already seen double-digit increases in the recycling levels and the recycling that we’ve seen in those bins is pristine.

-This year’s Super Bowl is taking place in Minnesota, and it’s so cool to see the Minneapolis St. Paul International Airport throwing up a standardized label starting out the airport before Super Bowl.”
+This year’s Super Bowl is taking place in Minnesota, and it’s so cool to see the Minneapolis St. Paul International Airport throwing up a standardized label starting at the airport before Super Bowl.”

 On what to do when we’re doubting ourselves: